guykozlovskij/WireTrap/README.md

-WIP - A top-down 2D game where you kill enemies by joining dots into squashing wire traps.
+WIP - A top-down 2D game where you defeat enemies by joining dots into squashing wire traps.